 A: A DSL modem, also known as an ADSL modem, is specifically designed to work with Digital Subscriber Line (DSL) broadband connections.

-Q: What is a fiber optic modem?
+Q: What is a fibre optic modem?

 Q: What is a wireless modem?